Ryan-Spooner/POC-SMCP/README.md

 This POC focuses on building a secure, Cloudflare-based hosting environment for MCP servers as the foundation for the future Secure MCP (SMCP) platform.
 The mature platform will include a vetted marketplace, learning resources, and robust data infrastructure, but this POC specifically validates the core hosting capabilities.

+*For a comprehensive overview suitable for stakeholders and potential contributors, see the [Executive Summary](docs/executive-summary.md).*

 ### Project Goals

 - **Goal 1:** Create a secure, Cloudflare-based hosting environment for MCP servers